myquay/michael-mckenna.com/blog/content/post/2024/csharp-dot-net-1brc.md

     if(numberRead == 0)
         break;

-    if(numberRead < buffer.Length) //If bytes read is maller than buffer, truncate the buffer buffer = buffer[..numberRead];
+    if(numberRead < buffer.Length) //If bytes read is smaller than buffer, truncate the buffer buffer = buffer[..numberRead];

     if (buffer[bufferOffsetStart] == 239)